marcusgia2505/classsExGameInstructions/docs/Elements.rst

 The automatic start button allows you to start stages when subjects finished the previous stage.

+mode
 	The mode can be set to:

-start if possible
-	if a subjects finishes the previous stage, it is forwarded to the next stage.
+	- start if possible: If a subjects finishes the previous stage, it is forwarded to the next stage.

-wait for all
-	subjects are only forwared if everyone in the group is done with the previous stage.
+	- wait for all: Subjects are only forwarded if everyone in the group is done with the previous stage.

-no forwarding
-	subjects are not forwarded (This feature is only used if subjects forward themself by clicking on a button.
+	- no forwarding: Subjects are not forwarded (This feature is only used if subjects forward them self by clicking on a button.
 This can be set in additional settings of the input element).

-Count
+count
 	You can set the counter which appears after the start button of the previous stage is clicked.
 It can count decisions (also by role, treatment or group if set).

-Counter
+counter
-	Setting this additionally allows you to deactivate the counter completly.
+	Setting this additionally allows you to deactivate the counter completely.